makevoid/php_exercise/Readme.md

 # PHP Exercise

-to run the project
+to run the project, drop it in an apache directory then visit /

----

-this is the exercise:
+you need mod_rewrite enabled